wedding photography: using on-camera TTL flash with additional manual flash

 I have posted an example before where I used a few additional lights in manual, with on-camera flash in TTL.
 The question invariably comes up about how you control the manual flash.
 The answer is that with manual flash, you usually don’t.
 You set it up before the time to give just a touch of light to the background, and then use the on-camera flash to do the rest of the work.
 The additional lights here were triggered by PocketWizard Plus II units.
-With wireless TTL setups, you can off course control the off-camera flashes from the camera itself.
+With wireless TTL setups, you obviously control the off-camera flashes from the camera itself.

-As you can see, without the on-camera flash firing, the image is about 2 stops under-exposed.
+As you can see, without the on-camera flash firing, the image is about 2 or 3 stops under-exposed.
 This then is how you decide on the exposure for the additional lights.
 You add juuust enough that it makes a difference to the overall light as it appears … in comparison to the settings YOU decide on.
 The settings YOU decide on, are guided by how bright it is, and by how hard you can, and would want to, work your on-camera speedlight.

 Traditionally, you would meter around the room to figure out the exposure of the additional lights, and then add your on-camera flash’s exposure to that.
 With digital, the simplest really is to take a few test shots and see if the additional lights make a difference.
 The beauty of digital photography’s immediate feedback.